Varosync/Jinja/README.md

 #### Plot 4: Mean Prediction Error Analysis

 This plot illustrates a systematic bias in model predictions.
-The model tends to predict values near the mean ($\approx 0.5$) regardless of whether the true label is 0.0 or 1.0, indicating that the current readout head is insufficient for fully utilizing the learned representations.
+The model tends to predict values near the mean (≈0.5) regardless of whether the true label is 0.0 or 1.0, indicating that the current readout head is insufficient for fully utilizing the learned representations.

 [View Binned Errors Plot](analysis/binned_errors.png)